 - 3 tablespoons fresh lemon juice, plus more as needed

-- Preheat oven to 325 degrees F. Grease and flour an 8x4 inch loaf pan.
+- Preheat oven to 325 degrees F. Grease and flour an 8x4 inch loaf pan or use a 6 inch Bundt pan.

 - With a handheld mixer, beat the egg whites until soft peaks form.
 Set them aside.